Pilots at Alaska-owned Horizon Air win huge pay hikes in new contract

 The Teamsters said 91% of its Local 1224 members voted on the contract, with 99% of those approving the deal.

 The contract provides big wage hikes from the bottom to the top of the scale.
-A senior Captain’s pay jumps from $129 an hour now to $215 an hour.
+A senior Captain’s pay jumps from $129 an hour now to $215 an hour, or more than $200,000 per year.

-Those rates apply immediately.
+The new wage rates apply immediately.
 The contract includes further 1.5% increases next year and the year after.

-And because pilot groups are negotiating across the airline industry right now, the Horizon contract includes a “me too” clause: if the pilots at the largest regional carrier Skywest negotiate a higher wage rise anytime in the next two years, Horizon pilots will get an automatic bump up equal to the Skywest rate plus $1 per hour.
+And because pilot groups are now negotiating across the airline industry with rapid change in the works, the Horizon contract includes a “me too” clause: If the pilots at the largest regional carrier Skywest negotiate a higher wage rise anytime in the next two years, Horizon pilots will get an automatic bump up equal to the Skywest rate plus $1 per hour.

-In addition to the wage hikes, the new contract offers higher employer contributions to 401(k) retirement accounts and other benefits.
+In addition to the wage hikes, the new contract offers enhanced 401(k) retirement benefits.

+All Horizon pilots will now get an 8% match to their own contributions, then more junior pilots get an extra 2% company contribution and senior pilots an extra 4% company contribution.

+Hence for a senior pilot who fully-funds his or her 401(k) account, Horizon will contribute an additional 12% of the pilot’s income toward retirement.

+And the contract also adds more pay for instructor pilots; better holiday pay; and improved rules for pilots who must commute by plane to their scheduled flight.

-Greg Unterseher, a spokesman for Teamsters Local 1224, said the contract recovers ground pilots lost in the concessionary contracts agreed in the industry downturn following the 9/11 terorist attacks and in the aftermath of the global financial crisis of 2008.
+Greg Unterseher, deputy director of the airline division of the Teamsters International, said the contract recovers ground pilots lost in the concessionary contracts agreed in the industry downturn following the 9/11 terorist attacks and in the aftermath of the global financial crisis of 2008.

+Those contracts had left regional pilots across the industry poorly paid, even though they typcially go into serious debt to pay for flight school and qualify to fly.

-“This is obviously a monumental leap,” he said.
-“This is going to enable people to work here for their career,” he said.
+“This is obviously a monumental leap,” Unterseher said.
+“This is going to enable people to work here for their career.”

 “It’s a huge leap forward in the quality of life of people,” Unterseher said.